 Debt Obligations Transparency

 The City issues general obligation bonds and certificates of obligation for the purpose of fulfilling its capital improvements programs.
+Generally, these programs are classified in several broad areas: public safety, drainage, transportation, parks, facilities and utility construction.
 General obligation bonds and certificates of obligation are for both governmental and business-type activities.
 The bonds are reported in the Proprietary Funds only if they are expected to be repaid from proprietary revenues.
-The general long-term bonds, certificates of obligation and assumed obligations are paid through the Debt Service Fund from tax revenues.
-Generally these programs are classified in several broad areas: public safety, drainage, transportation, parks, facilities and utility construction.
+Otherwise, the general obligation bonds, certificates of obligation and assumed obligations are paid through the Debt Service Fund from tax revenues.

-The goal of the City is to maintain the ability to provide high quality essential City services in a cost effective manner.
-Policy makers attempt to maintain a fairly stable tax rate and issue debt only as assessed values increase for new improvements.
+The goal of the City is to maintain the ability to provide high quality essential City services in a cost-effective manner.
+Policy makers attempt to maintain a fairly stable tax rate and only issue debt for new improvements as assessed values increase.
 In 2003 the voters passed a $75 million bond issue in which the City promised the tax rate would not exceed a four-cent tax rate increase.
-These improvements will be staged over 10-15 years in order to meet this goal.
+Those improvements were staged over 10-15 years in order to meet this goal.
 Voters also passed a $17.5 million bond issue in 2008.
-The purpose of these funds was to acquire recreational park facilities.
-In 2014, voters approved a $40 million bond issue for drainage, street, bridge, sidewalk, and city facility improvements, a new fire station, and public facility improvements.
+The purpose of those funds were to acquire recreational park facilities.
+In 2014, voters approved a $40 million bond issue for drainage, street, bridge, sidewalk, and City facility improvements, a new fire station, and public facility improvements.
 The City’s most recent bond election was November 2, 2021, wherein voters approved $85,850,000 for the purposes of streets, roads, facilities and parks improvements.

 Lease purchase agreements have been utilized mainly to purchase computers, copiers, fire trucks and other machinery and equipment.
 Payments of principal and interest are made either monthly or yearly over a period of three to ten years, depending on the estimated life of the asset.
-At the current time, the City has a lease for defibrillators with a remaining amount of $23,569 maturing in 2018 and a lease for a Fire Truck with a remaining amount of $243,652 maturing in 2023.
+At the current time, the City has leases for Fire equipment; Innovation and Technology upgrades and security; and a lease for energy savings equipment and mechanisms installed throughout City facilities.